plone/training/dexterity_2.rst

 After restarting the site we can run the step:

 * Go to the addon-controlpanel http://localhost:8080/Plone/prefs_install_products_form.
-Ther should now be a warning **This add-on has been upgraded.
+There should now be a warning **This add-on has been upgraded.
 Old profile version was 1.
 New profile version is 1001** and a button next to it.
 * Run the upgrade-step by clicking on it.

 On the console you should see logging-messages like::